talyssonoc/structure/docs/schema-concept/circular-references-and-dynamic-types.md

 ### Inferred identifier

-The identifier can be inferred based in the class that is wrapped by the `attributes` function.
+The identifier can be inferred based on the class that is wrapped by the `attributes` function.
 In backend scenarios this will be the most common case:

 ```js
 const User = attributes(